biomaglab/biomaglab.github.io/content/en/authors/rebeca/_index.md

 ---
 # Display name
-title: Débora Souza
+title: Rebeca Rezende

 # Full name (for SEO)
-first_name: Débora
+first_name: Rebeca
-last_name: Souza
+last_name: Rezende

 # Username (this should match the folder name)
 authors:
-  - debora
+  - rebeca

 # Is this the primary user of the site?
 superuser: false